cloudfoundry-attic/hm9000/README.md

 - `metrics_server_user`: The username that must be used to authenticate with /varz.
 If set to "" a random username will be generated.

 - `metrics_server_password`: The password that must be used to authenticate with /varz.
 If set to "" a random password will be generated.

+- `api_server_url`:  The URL in which to serve the HTTP API.
+Will register this through NATS with a router.

+- `api_server_address`: The IP address of machine runnine HM9000.

+- `api_server_port`: The port in which to serve the HTTP API.

+- `api_server_username`: User name to be used for basic auth on the API server.

+- `api_server_password`: Password to be used for basic auth on the API server.

 - `log_level`: Must be one of `"INFO"` or `"DEBUG"`